Divine-Blessing/drop-nav/README.md

 ### What I learned

-I learnt how to make the navbar rezponsive on mobile
+I learnt how to make the navbar responsive on mobile